We've Got Tonite: Certifications

-Kenny Rogers and Sheena Easton version
+Kenny Rogers and Sheena Easton duet version

 Background

 In 1983, American country-pop star Kenny Rogers recorded the song as a duet with Scottish pop star Sheena Easton, and made it the title track of his album We've Got Tonight.
 Both Rogers and Easton were on the roster of EMI America-Liberty Records and their collaboration on "We've Got Tonight" was at the firm suggestion of label chairman Larry Mazza who hoped to restore Easton to chart ascendancy.
 Mazza was also the president of Capitol Records the label of release for the Bob Seger original.
 Rogers stated: "I liked the idea of recording with Sheena.
 I thought the contrast in styles--I'm so throaty and she's so trained and pure--would really work well."
 Rogers himself phoned Easton to pitch their duet on December 23, 1982.
 The two singers then met up on Christmas Eve to rehearse the song with a piano, six days later going into the studio, with the completed track going to radio nine days later.

 Easton would assert that it was the song choice which appealed to her, while allowing Rogers to be "a good singer with a distinctive voice" who she found "always helpful and co-operative" in the studio, debunking insider reports that the ten-day recording session for the track was a stormy one with Rogers overtly disliking Easton's high-pitched vocals.
-Easton's contribution to the track would prove a bone of critical contention.
+Easton's contribution to the track would prove critical contention.